Can a remote product designer achieve true agility?

 My working methods were developed in and for balanced, co-located agile teams.
 I always took full advantage of being in the same room as the people I’m solving product design problems with.
 I advocated for and used physical artefacts over digital.
 Walls were covered in story cards, user journies, information radiators and cross-functional conversations were happening everywhere.

 I’ve now been working as a totally remote product designer for almost 2 years.
 I live two hours north of Sydney, Australia in a small beachside surfing town on the Central Coast.
-The company I work primarily work with is based on the other side of Pacific Ocean in Santa Monica, California, USA.
+The company I primarily work with is based on the other side of Pacific Ocean in Santa Monica, California, USA.

 My last role was based in Singapore working with an innovation, agile and software consulting company called Neo Innovation (Neo have since been acquired by Pivotal Labs).
 We also had offices in New York and San Fransisco.